Implementing “lean” processes.There are three foundations upon which lean is developed.

 #1: Lean is focussed on involving everyone.
-It requires buy-in, acceptance and active participation by all within a business.
+It requires buy-in, acceptance and active participation by all.
 It is not a methodology imposed by management.
-This requires the development and promotion of a business culture which facilitates and promotes employee involvement.
+This requires the development and promotion of a culture which facilitates and promotes employee involvement.

-#2: Lean is orientated towards continual improvement across all aspects of a business.
+#2: Lean is orientated towards continual improvement across aspects of an organization.
 For example, lean will seek to improve product quality and reliability, improve process efficiency, reduce equipment downtime, will reduce administrative delays, improve the quality of report data, etc. etc..
-Across the full spectrum of the business operation, lean will seek to drive continuous improvement.
+Across the full spectrum of operation, lean will seek to drive continuous improvement.

 #3: Lean is focussed on the identification and elimination of waste.
 Some waste can be readily identified, for example, scrap, rework, product returns, … other waste is less obvious, for example, time spent internally transporting in-process inventory, employee time focussed on testing and inspection, staff engaged in talking to customers explaining about delivery delays, etc..
 Any activity that is not actively adding value in the eyes of the end customer can be considered waste.
 Here the end customer can be a person buying a product or service, alternatively the end customer may be a regulatory agency, or a government body.
 For example, the payment of taxes are “value added” activities from the viewpoint of the government, therefore must be performed and should be performed in the most administratively efficiently manner possible.